What is Binge Eating Disorder?

 Caring for someone with a binge eating disorder is made more difficult by the complexity of the emotional and psychological issues that are typically involved.
 Caregiving is also challenging because of the guilt and shame that the sufferer feels about binge eating.
 To provide the best possible care and to bolster your own emotional state, keep these tips in mind:

-- Learn as much as you can about binge eating disorder, its causes, and its associated psychological issues.
+- First, learn as much as you can about binge eating disorder, its causes, and its associated psychological issues.
 It’s important to understand that the disorder is not just about food.

 - Be alert to warning signs of binge eating behavior.
 Remember that the sufferer feels guilt about bingeing and will likely try to hide the behavior from you.